 Minimum thresholds for qualifying as an investment project/strategic investment project (to be achieved within 3 years).
-With regards to investment project, the thresholds decrease 50%, if it is to be conducted by small or medium-sized enterprise.
+With regards to investment project, the expenditures' threshold decreases by 50%, if it is to be conducted by medium-sized enterprise, by 75%, if it is to be conducted by small enterprise and by 100% in case of investment projects with products of strategic importance for the protection of human life and health.
+The jobs creation threshold decreases by 50% in case of small or medium-sized enterprise and by 100% in case of investment projects with products of strategic importance for the protection of human life and health.

-Investment project Strategic investment project Manufacturing Manufacturing EUR EUR 500 4m 19.9m Expenditures Expenditures
+Investment project Strategic investment project Manufacturing Manufacturing EUR EUR 0 500 3_m 19.9m Expenditures Jobs created Expenditures Jobs created

-Furthermore, applicant must conduct investment with so-called "higher value added" and do one of the following: i. pay 1 % of expected eligible costs on RD collaboration; ii. employ of research and development staff, with a share of at least 2% of researchers; iii. acquire new research and development technologies in the amount of 10% of expected eligible costs.
+Furthermore, applicant must conduct investment with so-called "higher value added" and do one of the following: i. pay 1% of expected eligible costs on RD collaboration; ii. employ of research and development staff, with a share of at least 2% of researchers; iii. acquire new research and development technologies in the amount of 10% of expected eligible costs, with the exception of manufacturing investment projects with products of strategic importance for the protection of human life and health.